-As LSU's Presidential search continues, final decision expected by close of week
+As LSU's presidential search continues, final decision expected by close of week

 Their final round of interviews began over the weekend and are expected to reach their conclusion Wednesday.

-During this final set of interviews, each candidate willvisit LSU in person to meet with various groups and stakeholders.
+During this final set of interviews, each candidate will visit LSU in person to meet with various groups and stakeholders.
 These meet and greets will include faculty and staff, students, administrators from multiple campuses, as well as alumni and donors.

 The very last interview takes place Wednesday, with Dr. Tate's participation in a Research and Scholarly Work forum.